telefonicaid/logops/CONTRIBUTING.md

 5. Try to squash your commits (optional)

-6. Make a PR to the develop branch
+6. Make a PR to the master branch

 7. Thanks a lot!